 TAXIS – RADIO TAXIS

-Taxis in Buenos Aires, like in any big city, can be run through a recognized taxi company or not.
-Both locals and us here at the Mente Argentina study abroad office stress the use of company taxis, marked as Radio Taxis on the doors or taxi light on top.
-The Radio Taxi sign simply shows that said taxi is associated with a company that you could call and access, which makes it a safer ride.
+Taxis in Buenos Aires, like in any big city, are almost always run through a recognized taxi company.
+These are marked as Radio Taxis on the doors or taxi light on top.
+The Radio Taxi sign simply shows that said taxi is associated with a company that you could call and access, which makes it safer.
+Inside, you’ll see a tag showing the driver’s information and license.
 Though most taxis are painted yellow and black and say taxi on them, not all are radio taxis, and are not your safest bet.

 - Fun Fact: Companies and frequent travelers also use Remises which are similar to taxis but are run through a car service.
 They have a fixed rate and only work when prearranged so it is a very secure form of travel.
-When coming in to Buenos Aires to study, you will see our Remis or Taxi waiting to pick you up and take you straight to your house.
-For more information about how to get to and from the airport, check out our blog post that gives you a breakdown.
+When coming to Buenos Aires to study, you will see our Remis or Taxi waiting to pick you up and take you straight to your house.
+For more information about how to get to and from the airport, check out our blog post.

 Payment & Navigation

 ride can be paid using your SUBE card.
 You can load pesos on your SUBE at any subway station and at some kioskos (small convenient stores) as well.
 You can buy a SUBE card at most kioskos.
 If you are a Mente participant you will recieve a SUBE card upon your arrival in Buenos Aires.
-The SUBE card goes to -10.
+The SUBE card goes to -20, so even if you have 2 pesos left, you’ll still be able to take a few more rides.

-For the tech savvy, The easiest way to navigate public transportation is to use the handy applications that tell you how to get from A to B using the buses, SUBTE, and even on foot or on bike if you are feeling adventurous.
+For the tech savvy, The easiest way to navigate public transportation is to use the handy applications that tell you how to get from A to B using the buses, subte, and even on foot or on bike.
 Check out our blog post about Helpful websites and apps for more information.
 It is a good idea to download the offline map of Buenos Aires just in case you get lost and don’t have credit on your phone.

 Written by Rachel Sherman, edited by Heather Houde @ Mente Argentina